Stephen Blais: Provincial politics

 In October 2019, Blais announced that he would be seeking the Liberal nomination for the provincial riding of Orléans, which had been left vacant when Marie-France Lalonde stepped down to run for the federal Liberal Party.
 He won the nomination on November 9.
 Blais won the February 27 by-election with 55 per cent of the vote, defeating his nearest rival, Progressive Conservative candidate Natalie Montgomery, by more than 8,000 votes.
 This is the largest majority in Orléans in more than 30 years.

-Blais serves as the Ontario Liberal critic for several areas:
+Blais has served as the Ontario Liberal critic for several areas: